pawanmsr/n-methods/doc/comic-script.md

 **Smart AI Assistant**: Right away (wannabe Master but still a dumb) Padawan.
 Playing [Rocket Man (I Think it's Going To Be A Long Long Time)](https://youtu.be/DtVBCG6ThDk?si=2K-QHEEYYa5yk39Z).

+**Billi**: That AI Assistant is even dumber than our dumb Padawan.
+Play the right song a few times you Not So Smart AI Assistant, and this time you weren't even asked to play a song.

 TODO

 **THE END**.